-Move businesses to cloud or cloud migration will be one of the emerging trend through 2015.
-Startups or small sized businesses don’t need to invest in servers.
-So, cloud will save your money.
-There are many benefits of cloud computing- better use of resources, quick deployment, on-demand platform, shorter paths to market etc.
+Move businesses to cloud or cloud migration will be one of the emerging trends through 2015.
+Startups or small-sized businesses don’t need to invest in servers.
+So, the cloud will save you money.
+There are many benefits of cloud computing- better use of resources, quick deployment, on-demand platform, shorter paths to market, etc.

 The cloud infrastructure is diversified and more applications are perfected, an increasing number of enterprises started shedding their inhibitions of operating on platforms not wholly owned by them.
 As complex web and mobile apps software companies opting for custom PaaS solutions built for their specific industry.

 In 2015 Low-price, minimalist infrastructure tiers are quite popular among independent developers, startups and small businesses, like Netcraft and DigitalOcean.
 Lightweight, fast cloud services will be the biggest trend in 2015.

 Cloud allows IT companies to innovate & experiment freely because the cost is much lower on the cloud.
 If you adopt cloud in 2015, your time & money will invest more in innovation and less to maintain.